Admission Information

 Applying to the MFA in Creative Writing

-The application process for all NC State graduate programs is handled entirely through a web-based tool.
-Step-by-step information and Frequently Asked Questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.
+The application process for all NC State graduate programs is handled entirely through the web-based application portal.
+Frequently asked questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.

 On the first page, enter MFA Creative Writing in the box that asks for the degree or program.
-Indicate whether you are applying for admission only, or admission with financial aid (i.e., full funding in the form of a Graduate Teaching Assistantship).
-If you are applying for aid, for first choice click Teaching Assistantship, as this is the only form of aid we offer.
+All applicants admitted to the MFA Creative Writing will be fully funded, and so you should indicate an interest in admission with financial aid.
+Click Teaching Assistantship for your financial aid, as this is the only form of aid we offer.

 Application Deadline